yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2023/index.md

     "./rpg3.png"
     >}}

+Users immediately noticed how the game’s background audio was completely muted, detracting a lot from the experience.
+After performing a cross-examination [with music and all](https://youtu.be/5I443rHIYVk), [byte[]](https://github.com/liamwhite) found out the cause was {{< gh-hovercard "12058" "a leftover" >}} from the Opus rewrite [Maide](https://github.com/Kelebek1) did [back in September](https://yuzu-emu.org/entry/yuzu-progress-report-sep-2023/#audio-changes).
+With this specific case fixed, the game started playing audio as it should.

 Meanwhile, [epicboy](https://github.com/ameerj)’s performed a separate investigation in the shader recompiler regarding NVIDIA’s broken rendering.

+{{< single-title-imgs
+    "Imagine if the Switch was capable of HDR (Super Mario RPG)" "./rpg4.png"
+    "./rpg5.png"
+    >}}

 For those not familiar with the shader pipeline of yuzu and other emulators: